corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 In this release:

-* Previously, an issue occurred where the Archive Service misunderstood reference states when part of transactions.
-Now, the Archive Service  correctly allows a transaction to be archived even if it still has unconsumed outbound references; that is, it references a transaction that is still unconsumed.
+* Previously, an issue occurred where the Archive Service misunderstood reference states.
+This would prevent a transaction from being archivable if it referenced an unconsumed transaction and did not have any unconsumed transactions that referenced it.

-  The behavior is unchanged for any unconsumed transaction that references the inbound transaction.
-In this case, it will still be unarchivable.
+ Now, a transaction that only has outbound references (to unconsumed transactions) and no inbound references (from unconsumed transactions) will now be marked as archivable by the Archive service.
+Any inbound references will still make a transaction unarchivable.

 ## Archive Service 1.0.4